 Device in Danger

 Unless you go to an affordable smartphone repair store, it can cost you a lot of money to fix it.
 Some tech experts have suggested that the most likely culprits of cell phone damage are their owners.
+Hence you can save more by using cheapest phone plans with unlimited everything.

 According to some surveys, 45 percent of people who own a smartphone will damage it themselves.
 It will only take an average of 10 weeks to break a phone you just purchased, indicating that most people are no longer as cautious about their mobile devices after some time.
 The statistics for owner-inflicted damage include the following: